derekstavis/openvg-splash/README.md

 =============

 This is a very simple tool to ease the plot of JPG images using OpenVG.
-It is heavily based on @ajstaks libshapes.
+It is heavily based on @ajstarks libshapes.
 You can learn how to download and install it here: [ajstarks/openvg](https://github.com/ajstarks/openvg)

 # How to build